Full Time Lecturer / Director of Community Engagement Initiatives

 Uchill is an interdisciplinary scholar interested in science, philosophy, and material culture.
 Before coming to UMassD, Uchill was Mellon Postdoctoral Fellow with the Center for Art, Science & Technology at MIT, where she co-convened BEING MATERIAL, the second CAST symposium.
 She is co-editor of Being Material, which was published by MIT Press in October, 2019.
 Uchill was co-editor, with Caroline A. Jones and David Mather, of the first CAST publication, Experience: Culture, Cognition, and the Common Sense (MIT Press, 2016), for which she was also the curator of its many multi-sensorial artist entries.

 Uchill holds a BA, summa cum laude, in Individualized Studies from the Gallatin School at New York University.
 She received her MA in Art History from Williams College.
 She completed her PhD in History, Theory, and Criticism of Art and Architecture at MIT.
-Her doctoral research was awarded grant funding and fellowship support from the Social Science Research Council, the Deutscher Akademischer Austauschdienst, the New England Society of Architectural Historians, and the Berlin Program for Advanced German and European Studies.
+Her research, which has been presented internationally, has been awarded support from the Social Science Research Council, the Deutscher Akademischer Austauschdienst, the New England Society of Architectural Historians, and the Berlin Program for Advanced German and European Studies.